-Short Term Exposure: Significant oral exposure is considered to be unlikely.
-Available data shows that this product is harmful, but symptoms are not available.
+Short term exposure: Significant oral exposure is considered to be unlikely.
+Because of the low viscosity of this product, it may directly enter the lungs if swallowed, or if subsequently vomited.
+Once in the lungs, it is very difficult to remove and can cause severe injury or death.
 However, this product is an oral irritant.
 Symptoms may include burning sensation and reddening of skin in mouth and throat.
 Other symptoms may also become evident, but all should disappear once exposure has ceased.

-Long Term Exposure: No data for health effects associated with long term ingestion.
+Long Term exposure: No data for health effects associated with long term ingestion.